 Description Defines the region that is considered as the reference for alignments.
 Atoms outside this region are ignored in the alignments.
-TODO: Description of which PES exploration jobs actually use this ...

-4.12.13 References
+4.12.15 References

 FIVE

 GRADIENTS, HESSIAN, STRESS TENSOR, ELASTICITY

 No matter what application the AMS driver is used for, in one way or another it always explores the potential energy surface (PES) of the system.
 One can furthermore ask AMS to calculate additional properties of the PES in the points that are visited.
 These are mostly (but not exclusively) derivatives of the energy, e.g. we can ask AMS to calculate the gradients or the Hessian in the visited points.
 In general all these PES point properties are requested through the Properties block in the AMS input: